cmdlab/pyGWBSE/README.md

   - `pmg config -p <EXTRACTED_VASP_POTCAR> <MY_PSP>`
 - Default pseudopotential files from VASP
   - `pmg config --add PMG_DEFAULT_FUNCTIONAL PBE_54`
- 3. *VASP* should be installed with Wannier90 support (for details visit [here](https://www.vasp.at/wiki/index.php/LWANNIER90)).
+ 3. *VASP* should be installed with Wannier90 support (for more information visit [here](https://www.vasp.at/wiki/index.php/LWANNIER90)).
 We have tested our code with VASP.5.4.4.
 The VASP execution command should be specified in atomate config file as,
 - `vasp_cmd: "srun --mpi=pmi2 [location of VASP executable] > vasp.log"`
  5. *Wannier90* version 3.1.0 should be installed (http://www.wannier.org/).
 The Wannier90 execution command should be specified in the atomate config file as,
 - wannier_cmd: "[location of Wannier90 executable] > wannier90"